 - Click Save to update your settings …

 (Categories widget settings)

-(Categories widget added to sidebar)
+(Categories widget added to sidebar navigation area)

 - Change the default Uncategorized post category to something more meaningful.